ptmcg/littletable/how_to_use_littletable.md

     #    raises KeyError: "no such value 'invalid_id' in index 'employee_id'"

-If accessing a table using a non-unique index, will return a new table containing all matching records.
+If accessing a table using a non-unique index, will return a new `Table` containing all matching records.
 If there are no matching records, the returned table will be empty.